G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

    - [Python V1.zip]({{ site.baseurl }}/assets/BandSpotsHere/Python V1.1.1.zip)

 The parameters that specify the bands of interest and the "home" DXCCs are in the bat file ('BandSpotsHere.bat'); you'll need to edit these to suit your area of interest before running.

+Once the script is running, the following hotkeys are available:
+- b cycles through the bands speccified in the bat file
+- d toggles "detail" on and off